djfeld01/board-game-tracker/DEPLOYMENT.md

 - **Database errors**: Verify DATABASE_URL format and password
 - **Auth errors**: Ensure NEXTAUTH_SECRET is set and NEXTAUTH_URL matches your domain
 - **BGG API issues**: The BGG XML API can be slow, be patient with searches
+- **PostgreSQL version differences**: Your local PostgreSQL 15.13 vs Neon's PostgreSQL 17 is not a problem - all your Drizzle schema features are compatible

+### Common PostgreSQL 15 → 17 Notes
+- **UUID generation**: Works identically
+- **Timestamp functions**: No changes needed
+- **Text/Integer types**: Fully compatible
+- **Your schema**: Uses only standard features, 100% compatible

 Your app will be live at: `https://your-project-name.vercel.app`